skyscrapers/documentation/kubernetes/monitoring.md

 We use a [Prometheus](https://prometheus.io/), [Alertmanager](https://prometheus.io/docs/alerting/alertmanager/) and [Grafana](https://grafana.com/) stack for a complete monitoring setup of both our clusters and applications running on them.

-For multi-cluster setups we use [Thanos](https://thanos.io/) to aggregate metrics from multiple Prometheus instances and store them in a single place.
+For multi-cluster setups one can optionally use [Thanos](https://thanos.io/) to aggregate metrics from multiple Prometheus instances and store them in a single place.
 This allows us to have a single Grafana instance to visualize metrics from all clusters.
 Prometheus is used with remote write.

 We make use of the CoreOS _operator_ principle: by deploying [prometheus-operator](https://github.com/coreos/prometheus-operator) we define new Kubernetes Custom Resource Definitions (CRD) for `Prometheus`, `Alertmanager`, `ServiceMonitor` and `PrometheusRule` which are responsible for deploying Prometheus and Alertmanager setups, Prometheus scrape targets and alerting rules, respectively.